-Section 16(a) of the Securities Exchange Act requires Directors and executive officers to file, with the SEC, the NYSE and VAALCO, reports of initial ownership and changes in ownership of VAALCO equity securities.
-Based solely on a review of the reports furnished to VAALCO, we believe that during 2009 all of our Directors and executive officers timely filed all reports they were required to file under Section 16(a), except for Mr. Luigi Caflisch failed to timely report one transaction in 2006, three transactions in 2008 and one transaction in 2009, all of which were reported in 2009.
+Section 16(a) of the Securities Exchange Act requires directors and executive officers to file, with the SEC, the NYSE and VAALCO, reports of initial ownership and changes in ownership of VAALCO equity securities.
+Based solely on a review of the reports furnished to VAALCO, we believe that during 2010 all of our directors and executive officers timely filed all reports they were required to file under Section 16(a).